crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 ## Data

-The first version of the project was very simple: A few *Swift* files compiled with *CodeRunner*.
+The first version of the project was very simple: A few *Swift* files compiled through *CLI*[^coderunner].
-With it, I did moderate intensity tests (both specifications and models).

-Unfortunately, I don't have access to that data.

-For lack of data, I can only say that the worst performing model was *Gemini*.

-The best performers were *Claude* and *ChatGPT*.

-*Llama 3.2* gave variable results, although the iteration speed from being a local execution often compensated for the shortcomings.

-Even with the loss of the original project, I retain some results from codestral:
+With it, I did a few tests with different specifications and models.
+Originally I planned to be more academic and gather data to make visual comparisons, but in the end, I only had the opportunity to log basic data.

+[^coderunner]: With the *amazing CodeRunner app*

+Unfortunately, I have not access at this time to those few tests I did back then.
+Though, I have found some of the outputs from *Codestral* in my disk:

 {{< runnable "./results/codestral/FileImporter.swift.html">}}
 {{< runnable "./results/codestral/LineAppender.swift.html">}}
 {{< runnable "./results/codestral/PasswordGenerator.swift.html">}}

+Since I can't give you data, I can only tell you that the worst performing model was *Gemini*.
+But it may be due to the current setup.

+The best performers were *Claude* and *ChatGPT*.

+*Llama 3.2* gave variable results, although the iteration speed from being a local execution often compensated for the shortcomings.

-## Problems
+## Issues

 I haven't had the opportunity to test this approach as exhaustively as I'd like, but I was able to collect some examples of issues I encountered along the way.

-### When Codestral gives you a pat on the back and says: "I'll leave the rest as an exercise, champ"
+### When Codestral gives you a pat and says: "I'll leave the rest to you"

 Starting from these *specs*: